Konrad-Jalowy/mycodingnotes/simple-graphql/README.md

 # Simple graphql
-How to setup graphql simple tutorial/reminder
+How to setup and make basic tasks using graphql simple tutorial/reminder